simonlewin/nc-fun-promises-playground/README.md

 ### 5. Save song lyrics

-Now we can use what we have practiced so far with promises and using different libraries.
+Now we can use what we have practised so far with promises and using different libraries.
 Within `4-save-song-lyrics.js`:

 - Use `inquirer` to ask for an artist and a song.
 - Use the artist and song title to request the song lyrics using `axios` to make an http GET request to this song lyrics api (`https://api.lyrics.ovh/v1/:artist/:song`) _**Warning:** this server might take a little while to respond!_